-An overview of how to use Subversion (SVN) to participate in Shiro development.
-Do not be afraid - you cannot accidently destroy the actual code repository, because you are working with a local copy as an anonymous user.
+An overview of how to use Git to participate in Shiro development.
+Do not be afraid - you cannot accidentally destroy the actual code repository, because you are working with a local copy as an anonymous user.
 Therefore, you do not have the system permissions to change anything.
 You can only update your local repository and compare your revisions with the real repository.
 The Download Shiro page explains how to check-out the code base and build your local copy.

 There are two methods for discussing development and submitting patches.
 So that everyone can be productive, it is important to know which method is appropriate for a certain situation and how to go about it without confusion.
 This section explains when to use the developer mailing list and the issue tracker.